 Iceland, except for the capital of Reykjavik, is not big on public transport.
-If you wish to explore Iceland in a week, driving through Iceland is the best choice.
+If you wish to explore Iceland in a week or take a day trip, then driving through Iceland is the best choice.
 You'll get to adjust your trip as you go along and spend more time where you want.
 And you'll get to explore hidden areas off the typical tourist track.

 Day 1: Arrival in Reykjavik, Iceland